canonical/ubuntu-pro-client/docs/index.rst

 Getting help
 ============

-Having trouble?
+Ubuntu Pro is a new product, and we're keen to know about your experience of using it!

+- **Having trouble?**
   We would like to help!
-For help on a specific page in this documentation, click on the "Have a question?" link at the top of that page.
+To get help on a specific page in this documentation, simply click on the "Have a question?" link at the top of that page.
+This will open up an issue in GitHub where you can tell us more about the problem you're having and we will do our best to resolve it for you.
-You can also...

-- Ask a question in the ``#ubuntu-server`` `IRC channel on Libera`_
+- **Found a bug?**
-- `Report bugs on Launchpad`_
+  You can `Report bugs on Launchpad`_!

+- **Want to give feedback?**
+  If you have any comments, requests or suggestions that you'd like to share, we'd be very happy to receive them!
+Please feel free to reach out on `our Discourse forum`_, or you can get in touch via the ``#ubuntu-server`` `IRC channel on Libera`_

 Project and community
 =====================